Australia-China Council: Description and governance

-The council makes recommendations to the Government of Australia through the Minister for Foreign Affairs on strengthening the Australia-China relationship in ways that support Australia's foreign and trade policy interests.
+ACC combined the cross-sectoral bilateral expertise and advisory capacity of an independent board appointed by the Minister for Foreign Affairs with the policy-making and management base in the Department of Foreign Affairs & Trade.
+The council made recommendations to the Government of Australia through the Minister for Foreign Affairs on strengthening the Australia-China relationship in ways that support Australia's foreign and trade policy interests.